11 plus 2023

 If a pupil has a current statement of educational needs (SEN), an Education Health Care Plan, speaks English as a Second Language or faces any other barrier to learning, whether medical or educational (eg. Specific learning difficulties), or parents believe his circumstances may affect his performance in the entrance exam, they can request that special consideration be given to him.

-The School will then consult with appropriate medical or educational professionals (such as the boy’s Headteacher, SENCo and the LA Educational Psychologist).
+The School will consult with appropriate medical or educational professionals (such as the pupil's Headteacher, SENCo and the LA Educational Psychologist).

 Parents will be advised of the outcome of that consultation in writing prior to the date of the exam itself and informed as to whether special measures will be allowed.